VBE | SDVBE

 • Why do corporations want me to get certified?

-Corporations want to include veteran businesses in their supply chain.
+Corporations want to include Veteran-Owned businesses in their supply chain.
 The established standard for those firms to buy from minority- or women-owned businesses requires that a third party such as the National Minority Supplier Development Council (NMSDC) or the Women’s Business Enterprise National Council (WBENC) certify those supplier firms to ensure they are actually spending money with deserving firms.

 • What Are the Next Steps?